-Wide-band colors are often the most popular colors for Holland Lops.
+Wide band colors are often the most popular colors of Holland Lops.
 Some of these patterns involve agouti point markings, but the difference is the exclusion of darker ticking on their fur.
 Instead of several thin bands, they get their name from the single, wide band of color, basically agoutis without the black.

 All these color types can have broken varieties, depending on the rabbit’s parentage.

 Orange is the most popular of these already beloved colors.
 The band is a bright orange that makes these rabbits look cheery and soft.
 Their eyes are brown.
 Kits start as entirely pink, and their shading becomes more apparent as they mature.
 As adults, they have undercoats that should be light orange or off-white.

 There is also a “smutty orange” variety that may or may not be considered separately.
 They have a gray undercoat with darker gray ears.

 Cream rabbits are a diluted version of orange.
 They have blue-gray eyes, and instead of being orange, they are a light beige color with agouti point markings.